v1.1.19 · Minecraft 1.21.11 · Fabric · Java 21

 /coins take <player> <amount>Remove coins from a player's balance.

-/coins spawn <amount> [delaySeconds]Spawn a coin pile entity at your position.
+/coins add <amount> [delaySeconds]Spawn a coin pile entity at your position.
 If delaySeconds is given, the pile respawns automatically after that many seconds.

-/coins clearrespawnRemove the respawn timer from the nearest coin pile within 10 blocks.
+/coins removeRemove the respawn timer from the respawning coin pile you are looking at.

 ⚔️ Dungeon Zones — /dungeon zone